jerrybach98/Tic-Tac-Toe/README.md

 Create Tic Tac Toe game in CLI using Ruby and OOP.
-Two players can play against each other and the board is displayed in between turns.
+Two players can play against each other and the @board is displayed in between turns.